SvenGarson/launchschool-course-backend/RB120/Lesson5_Slightly-Larger-OO-Programs/Ex8_OO-Twenty-One/README.md

-There is always unexpected stuff, requirements, or problems are just really hard to solve in a way that rubocop does not complain about liine length, method length etc.
+There is always unexpected stuff, requirements, or problems are just really hard to solve in a way that rubocop does not complain about line length, method length etc.

-Although annoying, this got me into thinking about my designs more, and I actually learned that some of these sentences experiences programmers throw around are actually true, in onoe form or another.
+Although annoying, this got me into thinking about my designs more, and I actually learned that some of these sentences experiences programmers throw around are actually true, in one form or another.

 I aimed for a very clean game loop, that looked something like